 How is CWD transmitted?

 CWD is most likely transmitted horizontally (i.e., animal-to-animal contact) through infectious bodily fluids such as saliva, urine, and feces (Haley et al., 2011)(Henderson et al., 2015)(Plummer et al., 2017).
 Excreted substances can even contain CWD prions during the preclinical phase of the disease, with the concentration of excreted prions appearing to increase as the disease progresses (Davenport et al., 2017)(Henderson et al., 2015).
 CWD prions have also been found in the blood and antler velvet of infected cervids (Kramm et al., 2017)(Mathiason et al., 2006).
+Although CWD prions have been detected in the blood of infected cervids, ticks do not appear to play a role in transmission of the disease (Shikiya et al., 2020).
 Additionally, CWD prions have been detected in the reproductive tissue and semen of infected deer, although it remains unclear whether transmission of CWD can occur via sexual contact between cervids (Kramm et al., 2019).
 Carcasses of animals infected with CWD have high amounts of prions present and can remain infectious for extended periods (Miller et al., 2004)(Saunders et al., 2012)(Zabel & Ortega, 2017).

 Infection likely takes place following oral and/or intranasal exposure to CWD prions (Nichols, 2013).
 Susceptible animals are infected following direct contact with a CWD-positive animal or via indirect environmental exposure to CWD prions (Zabel & Ortega, 2017).
 Evidence also suggests that vertical transmission (i.e., parent to offspring) can occur, although its impact on the ecology of CWD is not entirely understood (Hoover et al., 2017)(Selariu et al., 2015).